pschafran/purc/README.md

-# PURC: Polyploids Untangling ... #
+# PURC: Polyploids Untangling by Rothfels and Carl#

 ### Overview ###
 PURC is a pipeline for extracting alleles from amplicon sequencing data (PacBio, Illumina,...etc), and is geared toward analyzing polyploid species complexes.